aetas/RoomHub/docs/docs/index.md

 ## What's the use case?

 Typical use case for RoomHub is house with sensors and controllers distributed all around with wired connections.
-It is possible to plug in simple (and cheap) devices, like relay modules, PIR motion sensors or just plain wall switches into RoomHub to make fully capable home automation system.
+It is possible to plug in simple and inexpensive devices, like relay modules, PIR motion sensors or just plain wall switches into RoomHub to make fully capable home automation system.

 ![RoomHub as MQTT Gateway](user-guide/images/mqtt-gateway.png)